openstack/barbican-specs/specs/liberty/quota-support-for-barbican-resources.rst

   barbican quota show

-Quota commands that only a barbican admin can make
+Quota commands that only a barbican service-admin can make

 * List the default quotas applicable to all new projects